421 SW 6th Avenue, Suite 500, Portland, OR 97204

 In addition to the Consolidated Plan, members of the Consortium also publish annual Action Plans.
 The Action Plans describe how federal grants such as CDBG and HOME, and other HUD housing and community development funds will be used in the coming year to carry out the strategies outlined in the Consolidated Plan.

-Below you will find the current Consolidated Plan, the previous six-year Consolidated Plan, as well as information on the Bureau's Citizen Participation Plan and Federal Funding Oversight Committee.
+Below you will find the current Consolidated Plan and 1st One-Year Action Plan and notices for hearings and ways for the public to comment.
+The previous six-year Consolidated Plan, as well as information on the Bureau's Citizen Participation Plan. and Federal Funding Oversight Committee are also available.

 Action Plan Documents, Hearing Invites, and Comment Cards

 Project and Program Descriptions and Budget

 Annual plans (and amendments) that describe how funds will be used to carry out strategies outlined in The Consolidated Plan